-- Digital signatures are only accepted through the Noridian Medicare Portal.
+- Electronic, digital and/or digitized signatures are only accepted through the Noridian Medicare Portal.
 All redetermination requests received without the appellant's signature are dismissed as incomplete requests

-- Include medical records, prescriptions, proof of delivery, Certificates of Medical Necessity (CMNs), DME Information Forms (DIFs), and/or the Advance Beneficiary Notice of Noncoverage (ABN) as appropriate
+- Include medical records, prescriptions, refill requests, proof of delivery, Certificates of Medical Necessity (CMNs), DME Information Forms (DIFs), and/or the Advance Beneficiary Notice of Noncoverage (ABN) as appropriate

 - Do not include a corrected claim